 Scanning Electron Microscope (SEM)

 A wide range of sample types can be examined in our SEM.
 Samples can have a conductive coating applied to their surface, either sputtered gold or evaporated carbon, but this is not required.
-Samples must contain no volatiles (water is the main concern, but some oil-saturated samples might also be unsuitable, for example).
-Typical samples are thin section-size or small enough to be mounted on 1-cm diameter Al-cylinders.
-Four such samples can be loaded at the same time.
+Samples must be dry (water is the main concern, but some oil-saturated samples might also be unsuitable, for example).
+Typical samples are thin section-size or materials < 1-cm diameter.
+Four 1-cm diameter samples can be loaded into the SEM simultaneously.
 Somewhat larger samples, up to a few cm on a side, can also be used, depending upon whether they fit through the airlock and pose no possibility of colliding with the detectors.
-CL imaging requires polished thin sections or rock slabs.

 Contact Dr. James Maner (firstname.lastname@example.org) to discuss analytical goals and sample preparation before reserving time on the SEM.